HyrumDickinson/solar-panel-protection-system/WRITEME.md

 - [X] **Ben Olaivar** - `arduino_dev` - The main node successfully works with ethernet sending data.
 It needs to be updated to receive commands and send them to their respective panel.
 Additionally, it needs to be updated to automatically send shutdown commands.
 - [ ] **Ben Olaivar** - `arduino_dev` - Encorporate relay control and voltage/current sensor code on node size
 - [ ] **Ben Olaivar** - `arduino_dev` - Encorporate commands on both node and main boxes. (node may only need shutdown command)

+### 7-26-2021
+- [X] **Hyrum Dickinson** - `main` - Python program now searches for and connects to one hardcoded ip address rather than supporting an array of multiple simultaneous connections.
+- [ ] **Hyrum Dickinson** - `main` - After going over the design with Ben, I still have a few more changes to make before the program will be ready for connection to an Arduino.
+I've got to clear out some more bullshit.